 - Any student found cheating during the course of an examination/test will be addressed according to procedures found in Conestoga Student Guide.

 - The faculty is responsible for advising students of any materials permitted for access during the test period.
 For in person tests/exams, personal items and learning materials will be left in an area identified by the faculty.

-- During open book tests, students must bring their own course materials (books, notes, Learning Packages, etc.) for individual use only.
+- During open book tests/exams, students must bring their own approved course materials (books, notes, Learning Packages etc.) for individual use only.
 Students may not share any of these materials.
-Electronic devices, such as, iPods, text messaging, cell phones, translators, will not be permitted.
+Electronic devices, such as but not limited to iPod, text messaging, cell phones, translators, etc. will not be permitted.
 Faculty will advise of specific expectations for in person, remote online tests/exams including access to approved course materials and resources and approved use of electronic devices during the test period.

 - You are expected to behave as a professional during the writing of tests.
 Please refrain from talking and ensure that you are not late for the test.
 If these behaviours occur, students may be asked to leave the test situation.